TheKillerey/VoxSkinsWiki/README.md

 Bugs already:

 Old Summoners Rift Remastered
-- Terrain UV on Base and River is not correct
 - Spells like Jinx W or Draven Q mostly bugged in Terrain
 - Little grass UV is missing and is only showing in green
-- On base the decal is too high
-- Grass over the base is bugged in Terrain
 - Compressed 2600 Models to 96.
-This causes an bug on Lane Rocks and Nexus Rocks
+This causes an bug on some decals

 https://i.imgur.com/rIC0R2v.png